mrbrazzi/provemyworth/README.md

 # How to Prove My Worth
-My name is Alain Sánchez Gutiérrez.
+My name is Alain Sánchez Gutiérrez (https://about.me/mr.brazzi).

 I'm a Software Developer and Father, both at full time.
 I like self-learn and I learn quick.
 I enjoy teach what I learn.
 I believe in teamwork and help teammates when they need.

 This exam was developed on Windows 10 with Python 3.6 using PyCharm 2020.1.